A mid-life crisis is a kind of identity crisis where middle-aged individuals feel a loss of self-confidence.

 To act on my existential role and purpose and serve humanity

-Where do I fit in the grand scheme of things?
+Where do I fit in the grand scheme of existence?

 I exist to act on my purpose, to positively impact and influence humanity.